milanvthakor/task-manager-api/README.md

 #### Mark Tasks as Done
 - **URL**: `/api/tasks/mark-done`
 - **Method**: `PATCH`
-- **Description**: This API endpoint allows users to mark status of multiple tasks as "done" by providing their unique IDs.
-User is allowed to update details of only his/her tasks.
+- **Description**: This API endpoint allows users to mark the status of multiple tasks as "done" by providing their unique IDs.
+The user is allowed to update details of only his/her tasks.
 - **Headers**:
     - `Authorization` (string, required): The `Authorization` header must be set with a valid authentication token obtained from the `/login` endpoint.
 Use the format `Authorization: Bearer <token>`.
 - **Request Body**: The request body must be in JSON format and include the list of task ID(s).